Tigran Petrosian: Early life

 Petrosian was born to Armenian parents on 17 June 1929, in Tbilisi, Georgian SSR (present-day Georgia).
 As a young boy, Petrosian was an excellent student and enjoyed studying, as did his brother Hmayak and sister Vartoosh.
-He learned to play chess at the age of 8, though his illiterate father Vartan encouraged him to continue studying, as he thought chess was unlikely to bring his son any success as a career.
+He learned to play chess at the age of eight, though his illiterate father Vartan encouraged him to continue studying, as he thought chess was unlikely to bring his son any success as a career.
 Petrosian was orphaned during World War II and was forced to sweep streets to earn a living.
 Around this time, his hearing began to deteriorate, a problem that continued to affect him throughout his life.
 In a 1969 interview with Time magazine, he recalled:

 Petrosian used his rations to buy Chess Praxis by Danish grandmaster Aron Nimzowitsch, the book which Petrosian later stated had the greatest influence on him as a chess player.
 He also purchased The Art of Sacrifice in Chess by Rudolf Spielmann.
 The other player to have had an early effect on Petrosian's chess was José Raúl Capablanca.
 At the age of 12 he began training at the Tiflis Palace of Pioneers under the tutelage of Archil Ebralidze.
 Ebralidze was a supporter of Nimzowitsch and Capablanca, and his scientific approach to chess discouraged wild tactics and dubious combinations.
 As a result, Petrosian developed a repertoire of solid positional openings, such as the Caro–Kann Defence.
 After training at the Palace of Pioneers for just one year, he defeated visiting Soviet grandmaster Salo Flohr at a simultaneous exhibition.

 By 1946, Petrosian had earned the title of Candidate Master.
-In that year alone, he drew against Grandmaster Paul Keres at the Georgian Chess Championship, then moved to Yerevan where he won the Armenian Chess Championship and the USSR Junior Chess Championship.
+Also that year he drew against Grandmaster Paul Keres at the Georgian Chess Championship, then moved to Yerevan where he won the Armenian Chess Championship and the USSR Junior Chess Championship.
 Petrosian earned the title of Master during the 1947 USSR Chess Championship, though he failed to qualify for the finals.
-He set about to improve his game by studying Nimzowitsch's My System and by moving to Moscow to seek greater competition.
+He set about improving his game by studying Nimzowitsch's My System and by moving to Moscow to seek greater competition.